 Chef Bates wrote in an email to The Apopka Voice that he, along with all the Culinary Arts Magnet students, were proud to have served so many of Apopka's First Responders and thanks them for their service to the community.
 He also expressed appreciation for Mayor Bryan Nelson's support of the students and program over the years, as well as the generous donations that made this event possible from the OCPS Career and Technical Education Department, Terra Mehaffey Insurance, Sweetwater Car Wash, Chick-Fil-A of Altamonte, Dunkin' Donuts of Apopka, Fort's Diesel, Creative Signs, Cell Bros, the Byrd Family, and Debbie Rodriguez.

 Nathan Marchman, a junior culinary student at Wekiva, summed it up well:

-“The world revolves around food,” said Marchman.
-“It’s one of the simplest and basic ways to bring joy to people, because when you have a full stomach, then you’re satisfied – especially [when it’s] with good food.”
+“The world revolves around food," said Marchman.
+"It’s one of the simplest and basic ways to bring joy to people, because when you have a full stomach, then you’re satisfied - especially with good food.”